cs7290/fall2021/assignment03.md

-Use a technique from [Animation Loops](https://observablehq.com/@mbostock/animation-loops) to animate the [SVG Circle](https://observablehq.com/d/991595f4b70d9f06) (the solution to Assignment #2) so that it bounces off the walls of the SVG.
+Use a technique from [Animation Loops](https://observablehq.com/@mbostock/animation-loops) to animate the [SVG Circle](https://observablehq.com/d/991595f4b70d9f06) (the solution to Assignment #2) so that the circle bounces off the walls of the SVG.

 ## Reading